vshah17/vshah17/README.md

 Conducted penetration testing for security assessments during internship with Yottasecure AI.

 Automated Hardware Testing (S&C Electric): Developed a Python-based hardware-software test automation system, improving efficiency by 270%.

-## 📚 Learning
-Currently taking these courses at University of California, Santa Cruz:

-CSE102 (Analysis of Algorithms)\
-CSE107 (Probability and Statistics)\
-CSE114A (Foundations of Programming Languages)\
-CSE185S (Technical Writing for C.S.)

 ## 📫 Connect With Me!
 🔗 LinkedIn: https://www.linkedin.com/in/vansh-shah-sf/